m1maker/ngt-docs/NGT documents/general/introduction.md

 ## Starting Your NGT Journey

 With all the necessary tools in hand, your initial step involves immersing yourself in the documentation files.
-Begin by exploring the comprehensive resources provided.
+Begin by exploring getting started tutorial, and other comprehensive resources provided.
 Dive into the depths of NGT's documentation to grasp the foundational knowledge required.

 As you familiarize yourself with the documentation, venture into creating test programs.
 Use these experiments as a practical means to solidify your understanding of the concepts outlined in the documentation.
 Take it step by step, absorbing each section thoroughly.